Below are descriptions and solutions for the top 8 problems for foreign businesses operating in China today:

 Despite numerous challenges, many international brands have managed to yield admirable achievements in this market.
 The key to success is to keep your brand DNA while being flexible enough to adapt according to China’s unique business, media, and consumer culture.

-Having a reliable local partner who not only knows Chinese market and culture but can also understand and work well with their foreign clients would be invaluable to guide you along the way and help you avoid unnecessary mistakes.
+Having a reliable local partner who not only knows the Chinese market and culture but can also understand and work well with their foreign clients would be invaluable to guide you along the way and help you avoid unnecessary mistakes.

 Learn more about GMA